navikt/pyarxaas/docs/user-guide/using-dataset.rst

 ------------

 Hierarchy also referred to as *generalization hierarchies* represented either as pandas.DataFrames or a regular Python list are the strategies ARXaaS will use when attempting to anonymize the dataset.
-Read more about them here.
+Read more about them :ref:`create_hierarchies`.

 **Setting a hierarchy on a Dataset attribute** ::